Sunday, 15 June 2025

 Beyond its engaging narrative, 'David Copperfield' delves into profound themes of love, loss, and the power of resilience.
 Dickens's keen social commentary highlights the injustices of the Victorian era, particularly the plight of the working class and the harsh realities of childhood.
 Through David's experiences, we gain a deeper understanding of the human spirit and the enduring power of hope.

-combination of epistolary, confessional, and didactic forms, the book follows the title character (born Robinson Kreutznaer) after he is cast away and spends 28 years on a remote tropical desert island near the coasts of Venezuela and Trinidad, encountering cannibals, captives, and mutineers before being rescued.
+epistolary, confessional, and didactic forms, the book follows the title character (born Robinson Kreutznaer) after he is cast away and spends 28 years on a remote tropical desert island near the coasts of Venezuela and Trinidad, encountering cannibals, captives, and mutineers before being rescued.
 The story has been thought to be based on the life of Alexander Selkirk, a Scottish castaway who lived for four years on a Pacific island called "MÃĄs a Tierra" (now part of Chile) which was renamed Robinson Crusoe Island in 1966.
 Pedro Serrano is another real-life castaway whose story might have inspired the novel.

 The first edition credited the work's protagonist Robinson Crusoe as its author, leading many readers to believe he was a real person and that the book was a non-fiction travelogue Despite its simple narrative style, Robinson Crusoe was well received in the literary world and is often credited as marking the beginning of realistic fiction as a literary genre.
 Some allege it is a contender for the first English novel.